What Is Liner Hanger System?

-In general, there are many reasons to choose using a casing liner hanger.
+In general, there are many reasons to choose to use a casing liner hanger.
 As it is much cheaper than running casing (especially in deep oil and gas wells).
-However, liner hanger systems have 2 main types of mechanical set & hydraulic set liner hanger.
+However, liner hanger systems have 2 main types of mechanical set & hydraulic set liner hangers.
 We still can sort it by other features or abilities.
 Now, our objective in this article is to understand the following:

 We believe that the following articles will help you a lot for much more understanding of liner hanger system assembly: